radix-io/io-sleuthing/README.md

 ## Tools

 - We can generate and observe lots of access patterns with the IOR benchmark
-- 'fio' is a useful tool for single-node tuning
-- The Darshan I/O characterization tool will give us initial reports with options to drill into access patterns and create our own querries.
+- The Darshan I/O characterization tool will give us initial reports with options to drill into access patterns and create our own queries.

 ## Materials